 Emphasizes essential skills required for the medical practice in the areas of computers and medical transcription.
 Topics include: medical transcription/electronic health records; application of computer skills; integration of medical terminology; accounting procedures; and application of software.

-ENGL 1010 - Fundamentals of English I COMP 1000 - Introduction to Computers

-ALHS 1011 - Structure and Function of the Human Body ALHS 1090 - Medical Terminology for Allied Health
+Pre-requisites: All Required ENGL 1010 - Fundamentals of English I COMP 1000 - Introduction to Computers ALHS 1011 - Structure and Function of the Human Body ALHS 1090 - Medical Terminology for Allied Health